JONSASSE/432-2018/slides/class23/README.md

 7. Remember that the Project 2 Registration (and Scheduling) [Google Form](https://goo.gl/forms/Zfgnq5pyAAzAlmUm1) is due 2018-04-17, but the sooner the better.
 A few people have completed it successfully, and others need to revise and resubmit (which you can do by editing the form using the link that is automatically emailed to you when you submit the form.)
     - I've added some text to the questions on the form to make it a little clearer in terms of what I need in order to approve your work.
 In particular, I need more details about the data (particularly if it isn't freely available to me online) than some folks provided on their first try.
+    - In the Minute Papers, some people worried about whether their proposed research questions were too simple.
+That seems unlikely.
+Most people try to do too much, rather than too little.
+But, to frame the idea, you're looking for one or two questions that are amenable to building a prediction or regression model using a clear outcome and a clear set of predictors, perhaps with one key predictor (the "exposure" or "intervention" of interest) and several secondary predictors.
+If you have something like that in mind, good.
     - Approved projects are summarized at [this link](https://github.com/THOMASELOVE/432-2018/blob/master/projects/project2/APPROVED.md).
     - If you have questions about Project 2, **PLEASE** ask them at 431-help, or at Office Hours, or after class or in minute papers. **WE WANT TO HELP YOU**.